esongoluck/RLVC-GAN-Colorization-and-color-correction/README.md

 run main.py to run the progrem

-warning: If you want to install "apex", please find it in https://github.com/NVIDIA/apex to download and download.
+warning: If you want to install "apex", please find it in https://github.com/NVIDIA/apex to download and install.

 Train:
 change 'mood' to "train" in config.py